tunaokcu/breatherSurfaces/readme.md

-Run gourard.html
+Parametric surface rendering using pure WebGL.
+Developed by Ege Çenberci and Tuna Okçu.

+Index.html implements gourard shading.

-In main run "scene.normalType = 'trueNormals' " before "scene.renderUnconditional()" to view our breather surface illuminated based on true normals instead of vertex normals
+In main run "scene.normalType = 'trueNormals' " before "scene.renderUnconditional()" to view our breather surface illuminated based on true normals instead of vertex normals.

-Use ctrl + mouse wheel to zoom in and out
+Use ctrl + mouse wheel to zoom in and out.